jaspervdj/hakyll-examples/README.markdown

     simpleblog/     A simple blog
-    feedblog/       Adds an RSS feed to the simple blog tagblog/        Adds tags to the simple blog
+    feedblog/       Adds an RSS feed to the simple blog tagblog/        Adds tags to the simple blog timedblog/      Adds conditional page generation and timed releases to the simple blog.